 So, here we are.
-Years after design school and many more years of soul searching, I’m still collecting.
-It’s fitting that Pinterest is where Wit & Delight’s biggest following remains, because it’s been my longest held hobby; collecting, editing, looking.
-When I was 18 I couldn’t have imagined the amount of inspiration that would be available to me, at any time of day.
+Years after design school and many more years of soul-searching, I’m still collecting.
+It’s fitting that Pinterest is where Wit & Delight’s biggest following remains, because it’s been my longest-held hobby; I’ve always been collecting, editing, and looking for inspiration.
+When I was eighteen, I couldn’t have imagined the amount of inspiration that would be available to me, at any time of day.
 It’s an enormously important thing for any creative, to see many things and to be inspired.
 So what was so different about collecting ideas for this remodel?
 Why was I feeling so overwhelmed?
 What about it felt heavy?
 How could I reclaim my love for the inspiration rabbit hole again?

 The creative process includes a tipping point where we funnel ALL our inspiration and possibilities through a series of filters, requirements, and objectives.
-These filters and objectives are what connects aesthetic and beauty with function and purpose.
+These filters and objectives are what connect aesthetics and beauty with function and purpose.
 Without them, we have a loose definition of art.
 Over the years, I’ve come to seek out these constraints.
-If you have the right variables to work with, one can focus more intently on the opportunity to make 1 + 1 = 100.
-It’s what makes creative expression most effective as tool, message, weapon, a Trojan Horse.
+If you have the right variables to work with, you can focus more intently on the opportunity to make 1 + 1 = 100.
+It’s what makes creative expression most effective as a tool, a message, a weapon, a Trojan Horse.

 Enter my “ah-ha!” remodel moment.
 This old house is not my design project.
 It’s not Instagram and Pinterest content.
-This old house is where my story, Joe’s story, our story– unfolds.
-It reminds me of where we’ve been: our two years of marriage; how we learned to live with each other; when Winnie was 8 pounds; and where we are going: career changes, leaps of faith, moments when we fall apart and come back together.
+This old house is where my story, Joe’s story, our story unfolds.
+It reminds me of where we’ve been: our two years of marriage; how we learned to live with each other; when Winnie was eight pounds.
+It also reminds me of where we are going: career changes; leaps of faith; moments when we fall apart and come back together.
 It’s a story that doesn’t stand still.
 Our house is our sandbox to create in, a piece of the earth we own and can do with what we will.
 As we move forward and become wiser and better with age, so will the walls that hold us.
 We build our homes to enjoy the lives we have, not the ones we hope to lead.

-We can all thank Pinterest for helping us dream a little broader, push us a little further, and ultimately see more than we ever have before.
-It’s easy to become enchanted by someone else’s version of reality, when we’re so familiar with our own.
+We can all thank Pinterest for helping us dream a little broader and ultimately see more inspiration than we ever have before.
+It’s easy to become enchanted by someone else’s version of reality when we’re so familiar with our own.
 We find drive and energy and vision from our dreams, but it’s in our realities—right here, right now, just as we are—that contentment and peace can be found.

 BY Kate Arends - May 20, 2015